ILikeCodingg5565/KaNuker/README.md

 ## Package

-I've supplied an EXE for quick off-the-bat launches.
+I've supplied an EXE for quick off-the-bat launches [here](https://github.com/ILikeCodingg5565/KaNuker/releases).
 However, if you are uncomfortable running an EXE ive supplied the source code in `main.py` - MAKE SURE TO INSTALL `requirements.txt` and run
 ```python
 pip install -r requirements.txt
 ```